wilsonwu/vuetify-audio/README.md

  - **ended** (Function) (Optional): Set callback function name after audio finish
  - **canPlay** (Function) (Optional): Set callback function name when audio ready for playing
  - **color** (String) (Optional): Set all component buttons color
+ - **autoPlay** (Boolon) (Optional): Add it to make the audio auto play, but in some web browsers maybe failed, because some browsers need user active in the page first then allow sound auto play.
+ - **downloadable** (Boolon) (Optional): Add it to let the audio file can be downloaded.

 ### Known Issues
 1. Audio play pregress bar can't support drag, only support click.